rust-lang/rfcs/text/0000-rust-crate-ownership.md

 or, for experiments that are not intended to be used at all:

 > This crate is maintained by \[team\] and is an internal experiment.
-We do not guarantee stability or long term maintenance, please use at your own risk.
+We do not guarantee stability or long term maintenance, use at your own risk.

 Ideally, experimental crates that are published for feedback purposes will have a document to link to that lists out the purpose, rough duration, and processes of the experiment.